mozilla-conduit/conduit-docs/git-hg-sync.rst

 .. warning:: Skipping a message may have unwanted consequences and require ad hoc fixes to be made to recover.

 The ``dequeue`` command can be used to remove the tip message from the queue.
 For safety, it requires explicit passing of the ``--repository-url`` and ``--push-id`` options.
 The values of those options is compared to what is present in the first notification in the queue.
-Only iff those details matches will the message be removed.
+Only iff those details match will the message be removed.